 There are lots of ways we can help you to involve people affected by Parkinson's in your research

-That's why Parkinson's UK, alongside other major funders, are increasingly asking for evidence of Patient and Public Involvement in the planning, design, implementation and dissemination of the research they fund.
+That's why Parkinson's UK, alongside other major funders, is increasingly asking for evidence of patient and public involvement in the planning, design, implementation and dissemination of the research we fund.

 We know that sometimes it can be difficult to know how and when you can involve people affected by Parkinson's in your research.
 That's why we've been working hard to improve how we can support you to do this.

-Download our Patient and Public Involvement: Resource for Researchers, which covers:
+Download our Patient and Public Involvement: Resource for Researchers (PDF, 1.5MB), which covers:

 While it is a resource developed for Parkinson's researchers, the content has been designed so that it is applicable to other types of research.

 There are many ways we can support you to involve people affected by Parkinson's in a meaningful and timely way.

 We can contact people affected by Parkinson's to involve in your research by:

 Read more about how we can help in our Research Support Policy (PDF, 344KB).